top of page

 mental health resources

 The World Health Organization has coached us about how to avoid contracting and spreading the coronavirus to stay physically healthy.
-But what about attending to our mental health in the midst of the current outbreak?
+But what about attending to our mental health?
 How do we stay emotionally healthy when many around us are fearful?
 How to Stay Emotionally Healthy During the Coronavirus Outbreak, Psychology Today

 Care for Your Coronavirus Anxiety: Resources for anxiety and your mental health in a global climate of uncertainty.